 Lynn is an experienced trial attorney and firm leader who solves high-stakes problems for her clients.
 In an age where commercial trials are increasingly rare, Lynn has successfully tried many complex matters to verdict and judgment across the country.
 She is a Fellow of the American College of Trial Lawyers, an honor extended after careful investigation to those trial lawyers who have mastered the art of advocacy and demonstrated the highest standard of professionalism and civility.
-Lynn’s work spans diverse subject matter, including intellectual property, insurance coverage, contracts, antitrust, legal malpractice, class actions and age discrimination.
+Lynn’s work spans diverse subject matter, including intellectual property, financial services, insurance coverage, contracts, antitrust and class actions.

 Matters Of Note

-Currently serving as lead counsel in a patent case involving lithium-ion battery technology (Wisconsin federal court) and co-lead counsel in a high-profile antitrust matter involving the poultry industry (Illinois federal court).
+Currently serving as lead counsel in a patent case involving lithium-ion battery technology (Wisconsin federal court and Federal Circuit) and co-lead counsel in a high-profile antitrust matter involving the poultry industry (Illinois federal court).

 Served as lead trial counsel responsible for an issue of first impression regarding the onset and continuation of asbestos-related bodily injury, establishing that such injury occurred only after "significant exposure."
 (Delaware Superior Court).